Gary Barlow: Social media

+TV projects

+In November 2024, Barlow released a new series Gary Barlow Wine Tours exploring food and drink in South Africa.
+The first series starred special guests Mica Paris, Ben Shephard, Jane McDonald and Michaela Strachan.
+In December 2024, the series was commissioned for a second series due to be filmed in Australia.
+The second series is due to air from 11 April 2025 featuring special guests Sophie Ellis-Bextor, Dannii Minogue, Tim Minchin and Ronan Keating.

 Charity work

 Barlow organised a sponsored climb to the top of Mount Kilimanjaro to raise money for Comic Relief.
 Barlow and eight other celebrities: Cheryl Cole, Ben Shephard, Alesha Dixon, Kimberley Walsh, Fearne Cotton, Chris Moyles, Denise Van Outen and Boyzone's Ronan Keating, made it to the top of Mount Kilimanjaro safely on 7 March 2009, raising millions for Comic Relief.

 Barlow's charity efforts in 2009, including his organising of the BT Comic Relief Kilimanjaro Climb and his organising of Children in Need Rocks the Royal Albert Hall, raised in excess £6 million.
 In addition to the charity events organised by Barlow, he has also shown support for fellow artists' charity efforts including that of Boyzone's Ronan Keating.
 The pair sang Take That's "Back for Good" written by Barlow at Ronan's Emerald and Ivy Ball in Battersea, South London, on Saturday.
 The event raised £650,000 for Cancer Research UK.

-His organisation of a very special event at the Royal Albert Hall went ahead in November 2009 and was broadcast the following week.
-This saw a meeting of Take That with Robbie Williams on stage and a number of unusual duets (including Dame Shirley Bassey with Dizzy Rascal and Take That with Lily Allen).
+His organisation of a special event at the Royal Albert Hall went ahead in November 2009 and was broadcast the following week.
+This saw a meeting of Take That with Robbie Williams on stage and a number of unusual duets (including Dame Shirley Bassey with Dizzee Rascal and Take That with Lily Allen).
 Barlow dedicated the band's song "Rule the World" to "everyone who's lost someone – Dad, this is for you".
-It was a very special night raising £2M and ending with Barlow seeming to promise it could be an annual event.

 It was announced in December 2009 that Barlow had been awarded the prestigious Blue Peter Gold Badge, awarded for outstanding achievements and inspiring children to realise their talents and achieve.

-To celebrate his 10th wedding anniversary, Barlow invited family and many friends to a special event in London.
-It was a rare event that Barlow allowed a popular magazine to photograph the event.
-A highlight was a special Bingo session hosted by Barlow.
-Money raised at the event was donated to Barnardo's.

-Towards the end of 2009, there has been a huge Twitter campaign to 'Get Gary Knighted' for all of his charity work over the years.
-The campaign has been mentioned and endorsed by many celebrities, including Chris Moyles of Radio 1.